 I considered ignoring it.
 But the planner in me took over.
 When my kiddos (all warm and sleepy and deliciously vulnerable to hugs) came downstairs, we talked about back to school.
 We went over school supplies, back to school clothes and what they wanted for lunch.
 I purposely asked them before they had eaten breakfast.
 Getting ideas about what they want in their school lunchbox is a good thing to do when they’re hungry.
 Jackson was easy.
 He eats almost everything and the only request he has is that I pack a variety of different food.
 He basically wants me to switch things up every day.
 I got this.

 Catherine was so cute.
 She waited patiently while Jackson and I talked and then she said “Is it my turn to tell you what I want?”
-Missus Big Pants who is starting Kindergarten this year, is another story.
+Missus Big Pants who has her first year under her belt and is entering First Grade next week, is another story.
 She eats like a trucker for breakfast (bacon, egg and cheese sandwiches, waffles, pancakes, cereal, fruits, milk, yogurt) but packing a school lunch with variety is a bit challenging.
 She’s only five and I am hoping that with time, she’ll be more interested in trying different foods.
 For now, she’s perfectly happy with eating the same things every day.

 As I started making my grocery list, it occurred to me that I am a seasoned school lunch maker.
 With the rare exception of an occasional “Friday Pizza Day” either Kerry or I have packed Jackson’s lunch every day for eight years.
 I know that many parents find it an unpleasant chore, but not me.